David Hall's Non-Duality Blog

 The true nature of reality has no dimensions and does not change.
 Space and time are created, or more accurately space and time come into appearance.
 They are not the essential nature of What Is.

 I should explain what I mean by 'What Is'.
 I use that to refer to the essential nature of the universe or reality.
 The term 'existence' isn't quite what I mean, as the Latin 'exister' means to stand out.
 What I mean is not what stands out, but rather what the universe stands out from or in.
 It is the universe that seems to stand out.
 The universe is the world of space and time.
 This appears or stands out from and in What Is.
 What Is has no qualities that can be defined.
 At best we can say it is Spaceless and Timeless, it is a Singularity, infinite without form or definition.
 It is beyond space and time, being without distance or separation, and without change.
-It is the prefect stillness within which the world of motion appears.
+It is the perfect stillness within which the world of motion appears.

 What Is is like the screen within which a movie plays, where depth is perceived, where there is change and progression.
 But the depth and change perceived is not the nature of the screen, which has no depth or change.